 The car is designed for children to play with outdoors – and lives in our garden – but we thought it would be fun to bring it for a test drive indoors instead.

-- I was surprised by the little details on the car – the petrol cap, the turnable key in the ignition, the dashboard and the steering wheel.
+- I was surprised by the little details on the car that mean you can really interact with it, such as the petrol cap, the turnable key in the ignition, the dashboard and the steering wheel.